alexboia/ServiceStack-Routed-CacheClient/README.md

 }
 ```

+## Breaking changes

+### In Version 1.1.0

+- `KeyStartsWithStringCacheClientRule` no longer extends `BaseCacheClientRule`, but `GenericConditionBasedCacheClientRule`;
+- `ServiceStackSessionKeyCacheClientRule` no longer extends `BaseCacheClientRule`, but `GenericConditionBasedCacheClientRule`;
+- `AlwaysTrueCacheClientRule` no longer extends `BaseCacheClientRule`, but `GenericConditionBasedCacheClientRule`;
+- `AlwaysTrueCacheClientRule` now throws an exception when checking for an empty key (calling `.Matches(null|string.Empty)`);
+- Calling any method on a disposed `DefaultRoutedCacheClient` instance throws `ObjectDisposedException`.

+## Changelog

+### Version 1.1.0

+- Added utility methods to inspect cache client configuration - [Issue #4](https://github.com/alexboia/ServiceStack-Routed-CacheClient/issues/4);
+- Refactoring - extracted the explicit concept of condition from that of a cache client rule - [Issue #2](https://github.com/alexboia/ServiceStack-Routed-CacheClient/issues/2);
+- Additional conditions provided:
+    - cache key ends with substring - [Issue #5](https://github.com/alexboia/ServiceStack-Routed-CacheClient/issues/5);
+    - cache key matches a given regexp - [Issue #6](https://github.com/alexboia/ServiceStack-Routed-CacheClient/issues/6);
+    - compose conditions using OR operator;
+    - compose conditions using AND operator.
+- Improved test coverage and code comments.

+### Version 1.0.0

+Initial release.

 ## What's next

 As a rough timeline, I would like to see the following happening:

 - Refactor things a bit and add some comments, at least for critical areas;
-- Add some more routing rules.
-Here are some of the rules I'm thinking about:
+- ~~Add some more routing rules.
+Here are some of the rules I'm thinking about~~:
-	- match a regex pattern;
+	- ~~match a regex pattern~~;
-	- match rules that ends with a given string;
+	- ~~match rules that ends with a given string~~;
-	- composed rules using basic `AND`/`OR` logical operators.
+	- ~~composed rules using basic `AND`/`OR` logical operators~~.
 - Enhance the API:
-	- would be useful to have a way of listing all the registered cache clients;
+	- ~~would be useful to have a way of listing all the registered cache clients~~;
-	- allow method chaining when registering cache client rules.
+	- ~~allow method chaining when registering cache client rules~~.
-- Additional automated tests.
+- Additional automated tests (in-progress).

 ## Donate